MsMc24/G1-finalproject/README.md

 6. T has Ss listen to the story using TTS.👂🏼👂🏼👂🏼
 7. *Listening for the main idea:* Ss identify the main idea of the story -- What is Maria's dream?
-8. Ss listen again. *Listen for details*
-9. T has Ss take a quiz.📝📝📝
+8. *Listen for details* Ss listen again.
+T has Ss take a quiz.📝📝📝

 Post-reading: